A dad's anguish outside Texas school while shooting unfolded

 Gallegos’ wife called 911 while he took the wounded woman into their backyard.
 As they hid and waited for the police, more gunshots rang out.

 By 11:28 a.m., Ramos had sped to Robb Elementary and crashed the pickup in a drainage ditch, authorities said.
-At that moment, video shows a teacher entering the school through a door that the teacher had emerged from and propped open a minute earlier.
+At that moment, video shows a teacher entering the school through a door that she had emerged from and propped open a minute earlier, according to Steven McCraw, the head of the Texas Department of Public Safety.

-That door was usually closed, and locked, per security protocol.
-But it stayed ajar.
+The teacher grabs her phone to call 911 and report the crash, but as she comes back out while on her phone she realizes Ramos has a gun, Department of Public Safety spokesman Travis Considine would later say.
+She removes the rock that had propped open the door, which closes behind her.

+But the door — which is usually closed and locked — didn’t lock.

 Witnesses said Ramos jumped from the passenger side of the truck with a rifle and a backpack full of ammunition.
 After shooting at two men who emerged from a nearby funeral home, Ramos hopped a chain-link fence and headed toward the school — still shooting — as panicked people nearby called the police.